 |More than 6 months||£1,500||£7,500|

-A private company’s set of acceptable accounts for the accounting period GP5 ending 30 September 2009 would need to be delivered by 30 June 2010 to avoid a late filing penalty.
-If they were not delivered to Companies House until 15 July 2010 the company will incur a late filing penalty of £150.
+The company must deliver acceptable accounts by 30 June 2020 to avoid a late filing penalty.
+If they were not delivered to Companies House until 15 July 2020, the company would get a £150 penalty.

 Consequences of not filing

 Not filing your confirmation statements, annual returns or accounts is a criminal offence - and directors or LLP designated members could be personally fined in the criminal courts.

 Failing to pay your late filing penalty can result in enforcement proceedings.
 Any criminal proceedings for not filing confirmation statements, annual returns or accounts is separate from (and in addition to) any late filing penalties issued by Companies House against the company.

 There’s no penalty for filing your confirmation statements or annual returns late - but the registrar could take steps to strike off your company.

 Allow enough time to make sure your accounts reach Companies House within the deadline.
 It does not matter if your filing deadline expires on a Sunday or Bank Holiday - you must still file your accounts by this date.

 First class post does not guarantee next day delivery.
 You should consider using guaranteed methods of delivery to make sure your accounts arrive on time - especially if your filing deadline is near.

 - mark your diary or calendar to remind you in good time of the filing deadlines